The Most Promising COVID-19 Vaccines

 - Medicago and GlaxoSmithKline (GSK) began a phase II/III trial of a plant-derived coronavirus vaccine.
 Early results show the vaccine triggers a good immune response.
 Antibodies from vaccinated individuals were 10 times stronger than those from people recovering from COVID-19.

-- Sanofi and GSK started their S-protein vaccine in clinical trials and hope to have a licensed vaccine in the second half of 2021.
+- Sanofi and GSK started their S-protein vaccine in clinical trials and hope to have a licensed vaccine soon.
+They are also studying the vaccine as a booster in people previously vaccinated by other vaccines.
 Sanofi has a second vaccine in clinical trials, in partnership with Translate Bio.

 - Vaxart started clinical trials with its oral COVID-19 vaccine.
 Vaxart's later start to clinical trials has allowed the company to re-engineer their vaccine to potentially make it protective against emerging COVID-19 strains.